MicrosoftDocs/defender-docs/articles/defender-for-cloud/prepare-deprecation-log-analytics-mma-agent.md

 The legacy approach to onboard servers to Defender for Servers Plan 2 based on the Log Analytics agent and using Log analytics workspaces is set for retirement as well:
 - The onboarding experience for [onboarding new non-Azure machines](quickstart-onboard-machines.md) to Defender for Servers using Log Analytics agents and workspaces is removed from the **Inventory** and **Getting started** blades in the Defender for Cloud portal.
 - To avoid losing security coverage on the affected machines connected to a Log Analytics Workspace, with the Agent retirement:
-- If you onboarded non-Azure servers (both on-premises and multi-cloud) using the [legacy approach](quickstart-onboard-machines.md), you should now connect these machines via Azure Arc-enabled servers to Defender for Servers Plan 2 Azure subscriptions and connectors.
+- If you onboarded non-Azure servers (both on-premises and multicloud) using the [legacy approach](quickstart-onboard-machines.md), you should now connect these machines via Azure Arc-enabled servers to Defender for Servers Plan 2 Azure subscriptions and connectors.
 [Learn more](/azure/azure-arc/servers/deployment-options) about deploying Arc machines at scale.

   - If you used the legacy approach to enable Defender for Servers Plan 2 on selected Azure VMs, we recommend enabling Defender for Servers Plan 2 on the Azure subscriptions for these machines.
 You can then exclude individual machines from the Defender for Servers coverage using the Defender for Servers [per-resource configuration](tutorial-enable-servers-plan.md).